What is the Participative Leadership Style? Pros and Cons

 Key Differences

 Now, participative leadership stands in stark contrast to the autocratic style.
-While autocratic leaders thrive in situations that require quick decision-making or in highly structured environments, participative leadership values actively involving team members in decision-making.
+While autocratic leaders thrive in situations requiring quick decision-making or highly structured environments, participative leadership values actively involving team members in decision-making.
 It’s all about appreciating different perspectives and making everyone feel valued.

 The Democratic Leadership Style